PlayStation Architecture

 CPU

 This section dissects the Sony CXD8530BQ, one of the two big chips this console houses.
-It’s what we would call a ‘System-on-Chip’ in today’s world.
+It’s what we would call a ‘System-on-Chip’ in today’s terms.

 The origins

-The main processor is one of those ‘x designed by y, based on z and second-sourced from w’ which is a bit dense to summarise in a few sentences, so why don’t we start with some historical context?
+The main processor follows one of those ‘X designed by Y, based on Z, and second-sourced from W’ arrangements, which is a bit dense to summarise in just a few sentences.
+So, why don’t we start with some historical context?

 A bit of history